MSc

-The MSc Marketing & Consumer Behaviour equips you with a comprehensive grounding in approaches to understanding consumer preferences, judgements, decision-making and behaviour.
+The MSc Marketing & Consumer Behaviour will equip you with a comprehensive grounding in approaches to understanding consumer preferences, judgements and decision-making.

 • You'll learn how to use this knowledge to improve organisational strategy and success, in terms of targeting, product placement, advertising, marketing, influencing and protecting consumers.

-• The programme aims to enhance your employability by fostering the development of the real-life and job-relevant competencies and skills that are required to succeed in today's competitive job market.
-You will be provided with the strong knowledge base and hands-on research experience needed for succeeding in careers such as marketing, media, communications, advertising, consumer research, consumer insight, entrepreneurship, and public relations.
+• We will enhance your employability by fostering the development of the real-life and job-relevant competencies and skills that are required to succeed in today's competitive job market.
+You will be provided with the strong knowledge base and hands-on research experience needed for succeeding in today's competitive job market.

 • the psychological and cultural processes underlying consumer behaviour